Bakugan Battle Brawlers (video game): Gameplay

-There are three ways to win a gate card: a "double stand" which happens if a player lands two Bakugan on the same gate card, a Critical K.O, or by a battle.
+There are four ways to win a gate card: a "double stand" which happens if a player lands two Bakugan on the same gate card, a "Stay" when a player has all three Bakugan on separate gate cards and selects one that goes uncontested, a Critical K.O, or by a battle.
 When Bakugan from different sides stand on the same gate card, a battle starts.
 It is possible at that point to activate up to three Ability Cards in order to power-up the Bakugan or to change the battle rules.
 The fight itself consists of one of three different mini-games (shooting if on a Gold Card, shaking if on a Copper Card, and pressing buttons at the right time on a Silver Card) on console versions.
 With the help of these mini-games both Bakugan gain more G-Power, which decides who will win the fight and thus gain a gate card.
 On the DS version, battles are instead determined by an icon shown on a gate card, with five being available (rubbing an attribute symbol, tapping the symbol when it reaches the center of the touch screen, holding the stylus on the symbol while it moves in a predefined loop, holding the stylus on a symbol bouncing across the screen to slow it down and burst it, and turning the symbol), while only one Ability Card may be played per battle.
 Critical K.O.'s are only possible to perform on the console versions with a Pyrus or Subterra Bakugan's special shot, Pyrus Strike and Subterra Quake respectively, as well as a sphere attack that completely drains a Bakugan's G-Power, while in the DS version, they can be performed by any Bakugan in a similar way that a Sphere Attack would be done, but with higher speed and the requirement of standing on the card as the targeted Bakugan is hit.